 Check out this guide on Tanabata in Animal Crossing New Horizons (ACNH).
 Learn about Tanabata, or Starcrossed Day in past games, bamboo grass, and if there is Tanabata this year.Check Out All Other Events Here

 Starcrossed Day, or Tanabata as it's known in Japanese, is a special event that occurred in previous Animal Crossing games.
-Note that this event was only available for players with a Japanese version of the game.
-It is unclear what will be done with the event in New Horizons.
+However, in New Horizons, it doesn't seem that any special event will be taking place this year.